The new "question-of-the-week" is: How will teaching and schools look different twenty-or-thirty years from now? Or will they?

 David Sousa, author of the popular book, How The Brain Learns(now in its fifth edition), agreed to answer a few questions about it.

 Joshua Dragoon, N. Chaunte Garrett, Travis Bristol, Kristina Doubet and Eric Carbaugh contribute their thoughts on using performance assessment in schools.

 Mike Kaechele, Allison Zmuda, Bena Kallick, Elizabeth Leisy Stosich, and Jennifer Borgioli define performance assessment and how to use it in the classroom.

-The new "question-of-the-week" is: What is metacognition and why should teachers be concerned about it?
+The new "question-of-the-week" is: What is "performance assessment" and how and why should I use it with students?

 Cathy L. Seeley, Mary Mueller, Daniel R. Venables, Nancy Villalta, Erik M. Francis and Rik Rowe discuss the challenges facing math teachers and the best ways to respond to them.